ADB Support for Climate Change and Disaster Risk Management

 From 2011 to 2018 ADB approved over $29 billion in climate financing.
 ADB's own resources provided $25.3 billion while external resources contributed almost $3.9 billion.
 Climate finance totaling $111 billion was mobilized for projects funded by the world’s six largest multilateral development banks (MDBs) in 2018.
 ADB is committing $80 billion from 2019 to 2030 to combat climate change.

 ADB supports green growth in Asia and the Pacific through financing and innovative technologies.
-Through mechanisms such as the Climate Investment Funds, multilateral development banks have mobilized $8.4 billion for climate action in developing countries, with $1.6 billion earmarked for Asia and the Pacific for ADB.
-As an implementing entity of the Green Climate Fund, ADB has access to a potential $100 billion annually for climate change action in the Asia Pacific region.
+Through mechanisms such as the Climate Investment Funds, multilateral development banks have mobilized $8 billion for climate action in developing countries, with $1.4 billion earmarked for Asia and the Pacific for ADB.
+ADB is an accredited entity of the Green Climate Fund and is accessing resources from the fund to support climate change actions in the Asia Pacific region.